-We ask for final guest numbers 6 weeks before your event date and invoice your final balance 4 weeks before your event.
+We ask for final guest numbers 6 weeks before your event date and invoice your final balance 4 weeks before your wedding day.
 Once this final invoice has been sent we are unable to reduce your guest numbers or offer you a refund.
 Clients who find themselves with absent guests usually upgrade an evening guest to fill the vacancy.
 We are happy to add to your guest numbers after your final invoice has been sent, right up until 3 days before your wedding day.
 In this instance we will invoice you separately for these additions with payment due via BACS immediately.
 If additions to guest numbers or last minute equipment hire are requested less than 3 days before the wedding date, we will endeavour to accommodate these requests and payment will be deducted from your £250 damages/prepayment deposit.
 If additional costs and/or damages amount to more than £250 (plus VAT) then an invoice will be issued for the additional amount and will be payable within 7 days of the invoice date.

 Is the Stable Bar open before our civil ceremony?

 Yes, it is.
-Why have your friends meeting at a different place and arriving late when they could meet you at the venue in plenty of time for a relaxing drink prior to your ceremony.
+Why have your friends meeting at a different place and then arriving late when they could meet you at the Upwaltham Barns in plenty of time for a relaxing drink prior to your ceremony.
 It is also a very welcome sight to those who have travelled for several hours to get to the venue and may not have had time to stop for refreshments.
 During the winter months the bar area is cosy and snug with a roaring fire and in summer drinks can be enjoyed outside in the front garden.
 The only restriction we have at this time is that drinks are not permitted in the East Barn for 1 hour prior to the ceremony.
 Guests will be given plenty of notice to finish their drinks before the ceremony commences.

 We would strongly advise that children are not provided with colouring pens or crayons that permanently damage table linen and fabrics as all damages arising from this are chargeable.
 Tablecloths are charged at £40.00 + VAT each and napkins at £5.00 + VAT each.
 We would advise the use of sticker books as an alternative to colouring books to keep children entertained.
-The same applies to the use of ink stamp pads, often used for finger print trees.
+Damage caused by adults using pens at the table is also chargeable.

 What happens if tableware, linen or equipment gets broken or damaged?

 With our package menus you are covered for £25.00 worth of breakages or damages so for most clients this is sufficient.
 On rare occasions damages exceed the £25.00 and in this instance we will endeavour to inform you as soon as possible, either on the day or the following morning, of any damages that may exceed this figure.
 Payment for any damaged items will be deducted from your £250 damages/additional costs prepayment deposit with any remaining balance repaid to you 21 days after the event.
 If additional costs and/or damages amount to more than repaid to you 21 days after the event.
 If additional costs and/or damages amount to more than £250 (plus VAT) then an invoice will be issued for the additional amount and will be payable within 7 days of the invoice date.

 Do you serve the wine by the glass or leave the bottles on the tables?

 We can do either.
-Most couples prefer for the bottles to be left on the tables for guests to help themselves to when they want and the waiting staff replenish the bottles before they run out.
+Most couples prefer for the bottles to be left on the tables for guests to help themselves to with the waiting staff replenish the bottles as required.
 However, some couples prefer for guests to have their wine served and this is then offered before each course.
 In either case, a dedicated wine waiter or waitress will be present throughout the wedding breakfast.

 Who directs all the guests?

 Usually someone from the bridal party acts as a Master of Ceremonies.
-This is often the Best Man but may also possibly be an usher, a relative or a friend.
+This is often the Best Man or Best Woman but may also possibly be an usher, a relative or a friend.
 Some couples employ the services of a professional Master of Ceremonies.
-What ever you decide, our Front of House manager will liaise with the allotted person and help them to keep, as closely as possible, to the agreed itinerary for the day.
+Whatever you decide, our Front of House manager will liaise with the allotted person and help them to keep, as closely as possible, to the agreed itinerary for the day.

-Once the Stable Bar is open in the evening, what happens to the drinks we have provided?
+Once the Stable Bar is open in the evening, what happens to the alcohol we have provided?

 Nibbles2Nosh serve your drinks up until the final course of the meal.
-When you vacate the South Barn to return to the East Barn for coffee you are welcome to take your glass and any bottles of opened wine with you.
-Once the Stable Bar is open for the evening we are unable to open any more of the alcohol you have provided.
-The Stable Bar are happy that there is an interim period after your meal has finished, when they are open, in which to drink up your opened bottles but this is restricted to 1 hour, which usually coincides with returning to the South Barn for the beginning of the evenings entertainment.
-Any left over unopened drinks will be stored for you to collect in the morning.
+When you vacate the South Barn for coffee, which will be served in the East Barn or outside, you are welcome to take your glass and any bottles of uncorked wine with you.
+Once the Stable Bar has reopened for the evening we are unable to uncork any more of the alcohol you have provided.
+The Stable Bar are happy that there is an interim period after your meal has finished, when they are open, in which to drink up your uncorked bottles but this is restricted to 1 hour, which usually coincides with returning to the South Barn for the beginning of the evening’s entertainment.
+Any leftover unopened bottles will be stored for you to collect in the morning.

-What time do we have to collect our belonging the following morning?
+What time do we have to collect our belongings the following morning?